 You don’t want to get water onto the leaves.
 This can cause fungus and disease to occur.
 If the sunlight hits the water, it can also be magnified and result in the leaves being burned.

 We are talking about growing sweet potatoes vertically.
 Therefore, as the vines grow, you want to weave them in and out of your support structure.
 Weave them back and forth very gently, as these plants are a bit sensitive.
 You don’t want to tie the vines to the support structure.
 You want to let them grow freely to allow for healthy and strong vines.

 On that note, if you see long vines on the ground, you also want to lift them up and support them.
 This is due to the fact that if you leave long vines on the ground for too long, they will form roots at the joints.
 This will take away energy from sweet potato growth and redirect it into the new root and vine growth.
 Other than that, you don’t want to handle sweet potato plants very much.

 6. Harvesting Sweet Potatoes

 When the leaves of the sweet potato plants start turning yellow, you know that it’s time to harvest them.
 You are going to want to let the soil dry out for about two weeks before harvesting.

 Simply use a sharp knife or razor and cut off the vines.
 As you can see, growing sweet potatoes vertically is fairly easy.

 Growing Sweet Potatoes Vertically at Home – Final Thoughts

 When it comes down to it, sweet potatoes are extremely easy to grow.
-Even the process of attaching them to a vertical support is not very difficult or painstaking.
+Even the process of attaching them to vertical support is not very difficult or painstaking.